nychealth/nyccas-map/README.md

 # nyccas-map
-An interactive map of NYCCAS monitor locations and traffic counts
+An interactive map of NYCCAS monitor and NYSDOT traffic short count locations